vaggelisbarb/RISCV-Microprocessor/README.md

 /work                 # Compiled or synthesized design files
 ```

 ---

 ## Components Folder

-The `components` folder contains various modules responsible for different functions in the RISC-V processor.
-Below is a summary of each component:
+The `components` folder contains the individual modules that make up the complete RISC-V processor design.
+Below is a summary of the key components:

 ### **ALU (Arithmetic Logic Unit)**
 Responsible for performing arithmetic and logical operations.